NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

 # Farmer Dashboard
 - Submit new product entries (Name, Type, Production Date).
-- View, edit, and remove your own products.
+- View, edit, and remove your products.
 - Filter products by date and category.
 - Responsive interface optimized for mobile and desktop.